-It is estimated that there exists more than 7000 languages currently spoken in the World.
-Even though we do not realize, there are so many words in use borrowed from different languages.
-For instance, the word “coffee” etymologically comes from the Turkish word* “ kahve “.
-Although the favorite drink of Turks is tea nowadays**, Turkish coffee is an important drink in Turkish culture.
-So, cultural contacts, wars, and many other things decide which words to borrow in a language.
+It is estimated that there exist more than 7000 languages currently spoken in the World.
+Even though we do not realize, there are so many borrowed words in use from different languages in the daily life speech.
+For instance, the word “coffee” is imported from the Turkish language (kahve) (to Turkish language is imported from Arabic, I guess).
+Although the favorite drink of Turks is tea nowadays, Turkish coffee is an important drink in Turkish culture.
+Cultural contacts, wars, and many other things need words to be imported and exported!

 Gazete < (fr.
 Gazette)